joseph-cchang/ETS-recommender-system/README.md

 This is the Recommender System project created by Joseph Chang while at Educational Testing Services.
 Completed from August 2022 to June 2023.
+Project implemented using Python with Jupyter Notebook.